mertcan79/NewMind/README.md

 **The solution:**

-We changed the architecture to filter first, then rank:
+I changed the architecture to filter first, then rank:
 ```python
 # For each topic
 opinions_for_topic = filter_by_topic_id(topic.id)
 ranked = semantic_ranking(opinions_for_topic)
 ```

-Instead of searching all opinions, we now filter to only opinions that actually belong to that specific topic, then use semantic similarity to rank them by relevance.
+Instead of searching all opinions, I now filter to only opinions that actually belong to that specific topic, then use semantic similarity to rank them by relevance.
 This simple architectural change boosted recall from 3.5% to 98.2%.

 ### Understanding the Conclusion Generation Metrics

 The ROUGE scores for conclusion generation appear low (13-21%).
 This isn't a quality problem - it's a measurement problem.

-ROUGE measures word overlap between generated text and reference text.
+ROUGE measures word overlap betIen generated text and reference text.
 Our system uses GPT-4o-mini to generate creative, abstractive summaries that paraphrase and synthesize information rather than copying it verbatim.
 When the model writes "temperatures are rising" instead of "global temperatures show an upward trend," ROUGE penalizes this even though both convey the same meaning.

 These low ROUGE scores are actually expected and normal for abstractive summarization systems.
 The summaries themselves are coherent and capture the key points - they just use different words than the reference texts.